Language selection

 Name of project Maximum amount Application deadline

-Three funding opportunities are now open through Stream 2: Regulatory Policy Dialogue.
+One funding opportunity is now open through Stream 2: Regulatory Policy Dialogue

 • Maximum of $10,000 for Indigenous Nations and communities, non-governmental organizations or other organizations